vinceskahan/v5wiki/owfs.md

 # if you installed from rpm or deb package:
 sudo PYTHONPATH=/usr/share/weewx python /usr/share/weewx/user/owfs.py --readings
 ```
-or get some data from a sensor:
+or get some data from a specific sensor:

 ```
 # if you installed using setup.py: